FedeDP/Clight/README.md

 As [clightd](https://github.com/FedeDP/Clightd#devel-info) getgamma function properly supports only 50-steps temperature values (ie if you use "setgamma 6000" and then getgamma, it will return 6000.
 If you use setgamma 4578, getgamma won't return exactly it; it will return 4566 or something similar.), do not set in your conf not-50-multiple temperatures.
 Moreover, since there is still no standard way to deal with gamma correction on wayland, it is only supported on X11.
 If you run clight from wayland or from a tty, gamma support will be automatically disabled.
-Finally, gamma support needs "xhost +" for your session, as otherwise bus interface running from root cannot access your X screen.
+Finally, gamma support needs "xhost local:root" for your session, as otherwise bus interface running from root cannot access your X screen.
 Systemd user service already does this for you.
-If you are using an autostart script, remember to call "xhost +" before starting clight.

 ## Other info
 You can only run one clight instance per-user: if a clight instance is running, you cannot start another full clight instance.